muhammadbahaa2001/TrebleInfo/README.md

 # TrebleCheck

 ## Canonical Source

-Souce code is located at https://gitlab.com/TrebleInfo/TrebleInfo
+Note: Orignal Souce code of the owner is located at https://gitlab.com/TrebleInfo/TrebleInfo

 ## Contributing